drtoss/pyqs/README.md

 * nas\_layout.py -- The layout engine that handles field justification, widths, headers, etc.
 * nas\_pbsfs -- Python command to display fairshare information
 * nas\_pbsfs.8 -- Man page for nasi\_pbsfs
-* nas\_pbsutil.py -- Interfaces to PBS not supplied by pbs\_ifl.i
+* nas\_pbsutil.py -- Interfaces to PBS not supplied by pbs\_ifl
 * nas\_qstat -- Main routine of python qstat
 * nas\_qstat.1 -- Man page for nas\_qstat
 * nas\_qstat\_userexits.3 -- Man page for nas\_qstat user exit callouts
 * nas\_rstat -- Python version of pbs\_rstat (used as prototype for nas\_qstat)
 * nas\_xstat\_config.py -- Global variables for nas\_qstat and nas\_rstat
-* pbs\_ifl.i -- Slightly modified version of OpenPBS's swig input file to build pbs\_ifl module
 * qstat\_fs\_exits -- Example site userexits for adding fairshare info to nas\_qstat
 * qstat\_userexits -- Example site userexits, including GPU handling

-The build\_pbs\_ifl script creates these files:
-* pbs\_ifl.py -- Python module for access to PBS IFL library
-* \_pbs\_ifl.so -- Loadable code for pbs\_ifl.py

-I am particularly interested in suggestions for code speedups.
-For example, on the host with 38k jobs (active and in history), OpenPBS qstat takes 0.75 second, whereas python qstat takes 2.5 seconds.
-(The TCL qstat takes ~20 seconds, so this version is already better than what NAS has been using.)

 # INSTALLATION #
+For testing, you can run nas\_qstat, nas\_rstat, and nas\_pbsfs directly from the source directory.
+Or, you can create a tar to unpack whereever you want them installed.

 Assume you want to install this under PBS\_EXEC/unsupported.
 Run
 ```
  ./make_tar.sh
 ```
 It creates a dummy install directory in TMPDIR and then tars that up into nas\_qstat.tgz.
 You can install that where you want.
-For example, to install in $PBS\_EXEC/unsupported/, run (as root)
+For example, to install in PBS\_EXEC/unsupported/, run (as root)

 ```
+ source /etc/pbs.conf
- tar -C PBS_EXEC/unsupported -xzf nas_qstat.tgz
+ tar -C $PBS_EXEC/unsupported -xzf nas_qstat.tgz
 ```
 You will want to edit PBS\_EXEC/unsupported/lib/site/qstat\_userexits to suit your local site.
 Or remove it entirely to get default nas\_qstat